parhamhmtt/ParTab/README.md

 ║ Local  →  http://localhost:8889      ║
 ║ Mobile →  http://192.168.1.42:8889   ║
 ╠══════════════════════════════════════╣
-║ Open the Mobile URL on your iPhone   ║
+║ Scan the QR code or open the URL     ║
-║ (same Wi-Fi required)                ║
+║ on your phone (same Wi-Fi required)  ║ ╚══════════════════════════════════════╝
-╚══════════════════════════════════════╝
 ```